analysis-tools-dev/assets/README.md

-# Screenshots
+# Assets

+Contains assets used for our website.

-Creates screenshots from static analysis tool websites via Github actions and some glue code.
+Screenshots are created from static analysis tool websites via Github actions and some glue code.